Yuan (surname 元)

 Yuán is the 91st name on the Hundred Family Surnames poem.
-The ruling family of Northern Wei changed their surname from Tuoba (拓拔) to Yuan during the Change of Xianbei names to Han names.
+The ruling family of Northern Wei changed their surname from Tuoba (拓跋) to Yuan during the Change of Xianbei names to Han names.
 According to a 2013 study, it was the 384th-most common surname, shared by 92,000 people or 0.0069% of the population, with the province with the most being Henan.